bcgov/devops-platform-workshops/openshift-201/logging.md

 <kbd>![loki-logs-1](images/logging/loki-logs-1.png)</kbd>

-Or, you can access it from a pods tabs.
+Or, you can access it from a pod's menu tabs.

-Select the running pod that was just created
+Select the running pod that was just created by switching to the Administrator view then navigate to `Workloads->Pods` and click on your pod's name.

 <kbd>![pod-logs-1](images/logging/pod-logs-01.png)</kbd>